|

 When implemented MADM should be able to be used across a wide spectrum of investment opportunities.
 It also should be able to intermingle opportunities together on the same chart to be able to fine tune opportunities and to see two opportunities together.
 But to be able to accomplish this the chart must be set up correctly and independently of all opportunities.

 The author is on track by introducing a wide variety of criteria into the decision making process, but the downfall might be the practicality of MADM.
 The process is very detailed and complex, and therefore, it would be very hard to implement by most companies.
 Furthermore, a team with individual specialties in such areas would also be needed.
 MADM might work rather well in achieving its goal of pointing management in the right direction of which investment opportunity to choose in order to move the company towards its goal, but the difficulty lies in setting up MADM to correctly do so.
-(A note on the MADM approach appears in the Investment management summary).
+(A note on the MADM approach appears in the Investment management summary of summaries).